Inventory - Decedent Estate

 For all assets, use the fair market value as of the Decedent’s date of death.

-For real estate, use any of the following methods: (1) two times the State Equalized Value (SEV) of the year of date of death, (2) a value based on a full narrative appraisal by a licensed appraiser within one year of the date of death, or (3) a sales price if the property was sold within one year of the date of death.
+• For real estate, use any of the following methods: (1) two times the State Equalized Value (SEV) of the year of date of death, (2) a value based on a full narrative appraisal by a licensed appraiser within one year of the date of death, or (3) a sales price if the property was sold within one year of the date of death.
+Provide documentation verifying this amount.

 Is there a fee for filing an Inventory?